attractivechaos/plb2/README.md

 2. JIT compiled without a separate compilation step (Dart, all JavaScript runtimes, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
+These language implementations compile the source code on the fly and execute.
-These language implementations have to balance compilation and running time to achieve the best overall performance.
+   They have to balance compilation and running time to achieve the best overall performance.

    In this group, although PHP and Ruby3 are faster than Perl and CPython, they are still tens of times slower than PyPy and others.
 Notably, LuaJIT was